 Connect and Communicate with New Relatives

 When you start to expand your family tree, you will find new relatives.
 Here are some ideas and resources to help find and communicate with relatives that you think may have your genetic variant.
 There are many ways to find and connect with others, so don't be afraid to change your approach, especially if you encounter a dead end with one method.
-Once you connect with one new relative and share information about your variant, cancer risk, and how they can get testing, you can ask the relative to help you find other relatives so you can continue spreading awareness about your family's inherited cancer risk.
+Once you connect with one new relative and share information about your variant, the disease risk, and how they can get testing, you can ask the relative to help you find other relatives so you can continue spreading awareness about your family's inherited disease risk.

 You may not know how to reach a relative that you have identified directly, but perhaps you know someone who does, or you know someone who knows someone who does.
-As you start to build this network, you’ll likely meet new relatives and may identify someone else who doesn’t know that they could be at increased risk for cancer.
+As you start to build this network, you’ll likely meet new relatives and may identify someone else who doesn’t know that they could be at increased risk for inherited disease.
 Even in a world that seems to be dominated by social media, a phone number or address and a direct conversation may be your strongest tool.

 Public Searches for Contact Information

 Some phone numbers and physical addresses are listed publicly.
 Public “people search engines” can sometimes provide you with phone numbers or physical addresses for people given only their names.
 However, if their names are common, make sure they're the relatives you're looking for.
 Also, be considerate and cautious when contacting them, as they likely are not anticipating hearing from you.